jmfagundes/SINVevo/README.md

 # Genetic shifts in viral populations: how sudden vs gradual changes in host species composition affect the stability and dynamics of genetic variability in viral populations

 ### Description
-R scripts to analyze data of evolving populations of Sindbis virus under different rates of host replacement.
+R scripts to analyse data of evolving populations of Sindbis virus under different rates of host replacement.

 ### Overview
-To run the analysis, processed data (approxwf results and allele frequency tables in .xlsx format) must be obtained from the [Zenodo repository](https://zenodo.org/) and the contents of the tar.gz file must be extracted here.
+To run the analyses, processed data (approxwf results and allele frequency tables in .xlsx format) must be obtained from the [Zenodo repository](https://zenodo.org/) and the folders inside the tar.gz file must be placed here.

 #### Contents
 ##### source_me.R
 Loading of the data and main functions.
+Looks for .xlsx files under data.

 ##### approxwf_analysis.R
 Plot and analyze population parameters estimated with approxwf.
-Look for files in approxwfout/.
+Looks for files in approxwfout/.

 ##### allele_freq_diff.R
 Analysis of mean allele frequency differences and richness through passages.